-One of the reasons foxes thrive in our towns and cities is a direct result of human activity, both conscious and subconscious.
-Sadly, many people are wasteful and untidy – discarded fast food litters many town and city streets on a Friday and Saturday night, and I have woken up to find the remains of a kebab stuck to the windscreen of my car before now.
-To us, the idea of eating rubbish is generally repulsive; but, to a lot of urban wildlife our waste represents a valuable source of food.
-Moreover, this waste is so abundant that relatively little effort or risk involved in getting it.
+One of the reasons foxes thrive in our towns and cities is thanks to human activity, our messy and wasteful tendencies in particular.
+Sadly, discarded fast food litters many town and city streets on a Friday and Saturday night and while, to us, the idea of eating rubbish is generally repulsive, it’s a valuable resource for a lot of urban wildlife.
+Moreover, this waste is so abundant that relatively little effort or risk is involved in getting it.
 A fox has a higher net gain of calories eating the remains of a fried chicken meal dumped in its territory than it does from searching for, sneaking up on, chasing and catching a rabbit.
 The result is that more resources can be devoted to growth and more fat gets laid down.

 A study conducted in Sweden during the late 1970s by Erik Lindstrom found that, just like in humans, fat accumulation was related to the amount of food available to the fox and the amount of exercise the animal got.
 Lindstrom looked at the fat deposits in 463 Red fox vixens shot during the autumn and winter between 1975 and 1979; he found that the number of wild berries available determined how much fat was laid down in the autumn and the depth of snow determined how much fat was lost during the winter.
-Snow is difficult to walk through and doing so burns a lot of calories; thus, in harsh winters with heavy snowfalls foxes lost more fat than when there was little or no snow on the ground.
-Obviously, there are other factors at play, such as food being more difficult to locate in heavy snow, but it illustrates something most of us are now all too familiar with: lots of food and little exercise leads to larger fat deposits.
+Snow is difficult to walk through and doing so burns a lot of calories.
+Thus, in harsh winters with heavy snowfalls foxes lost more fat than when there was little or no snow on the ground.
+Obviously, there are other factors at play, such as food being more difficult to locate in heavy snow, but it illustrates something most of us are now all too familiar with: lots of food and little exercise can pile on the pounds.

 Scavenge isn’t the only food that foxes have access to in our parks and gardens: in many areas people actively feed their local wildlife.
-Indeed, the spreads I have seen some people lay out for foxes visiting their gardens (sausages, eggs, cheese, chicken, even chocolate gateaux and roast dinner carcasses) gave me the impression that their foxes ate better than I do!
-This supplemental feeding has three main impacts: it can increase the number of foxes in the area, which has consequences for disturbance; it can make the foxes less wary of humans; and it can potentially lead to an increase in weight as foxes get their entire nightly energy budget within only a couple of gardens, thereby getting less exercise.
-Moreover, some pet foods are very high in energy, which means a small amount goes a long way; but it’s also less filling that, say, a mouse or a bird, and so foxes may be inclined to eat more of it.
+Indeed, the spreads I have seen some people lay out for foxes visiting their gardens (sausages, eggs, cheese, chicken, even chocolate gateaux and roast dinner carcasses) gave me the impression that some foxes eat better than I do.
+This supplemental feeding has three main impacts: it can increase the number of foxes in the area, which has consequences for disturbance; it might make the foxes less wary of humans, although this has not been my experience; and it can potentially lead to fatter foxes which get their entire nightly energy budget within only a couple of gardens, thereby getting less exercise.
+Moreover, some pet foods are very high in energy, so a small amount goes a long way, but are also less filling than, say, a mouse or a bird – foxes may be inclined to eat more of it.

 “Scientists have discovered that the urban fox is developing a different jaw to that of the rural fox as it scavenges for food rather than kills it.”

-In a 2003 paper to the journal Evolutionary Ecology Research, Yoram Yom-Tov and Shlomith Yom-Tov at Tel Aviv University and Hans Baagøe at the University of Copenhagen presented their analysis of 272 fox and 308 badger skulls collected from Denmark between 1862 and 2000.
-The data show that, over the last 140 years, there has been an increase in three of the four characteristics they measured, some now almost 10% larger; these skull characteristics (zygomatic breadth, length of fourth upper premolar and canine diameter) are all associated with diet and body size, suggesting that Danish foxes are now larger than they were in the previous century and capable of handling larger prey.
+In a 2003 paper to the journal Evolutionary Ecology Research, Yoram and Shlomith Yom-Tov at Tel Aviv University and Hans Baagøe at the University of Copenhagen presented their analysis of 272 fox and 308 badger skulls collected from Denmark between 1862 and 2000.
+The data show that, over the last 140 years, there has been an increase in three of the four skull characteristics they measured.
+These skull characteristics (zygomatic breadth, length of fourth upper premolar and canine diameter) are all associated with diet and body size and some had increased by as much as 10%, suggesting that Danish foxes are now larger than they were in the previous century and capable of handling larger prey.

-The increase in zygomatic breadth, which allows for the attachment of a larger jaw-closing muscle, was much more noticeable in foxes from Zealand, where there are more large farms and estates with abundant gamebirds and roe deer, than those of the Jutland Peninsula, suggesting that a better quality of diet may have driven the change.
-The authors also point to an increase in road-kill and an increase in living standards in Denmark, the latter resulting in an increase in garbage, as having provided easily available food for foxes.
-In a separate study, published in 2007, Yom-Tov and his colleagues observed a similar trend in Spanish foxes, with analysis of 267 skulls held at the Natural History Museum in Madrid showing that foxes from agricultural areas of Spain were significantly larger than those from non-agricultural areas.
-The authors suggested that increased food, largely as a result of more livestock in Spain, was the cause of the increased body size.
+The increase in zygomatic breadth, which allows for the attachment of a larger jaw-closing muscle, was much more noticeable in foxes from Zealand, where there are more large farms and estates with abundant gamebirds, hares and roe deer, than those of the Jutland Peninsula, suggesting that a better quality diet of larger prey may have driven the change.
+The authors also point to an increase in roadkill and improvement in living standards in Denmark, the latter resulting in an increase in garbage, as having provided easily available food for foxes.

-Unfortunately, there are no equivalent data on skull size over the decades for British foxes to compare with Danish and Spanish foxes.
-In 2010, I conducted a ‘vox pop’ of some pest control companies, asking if they kept records of the measurements of the foxes they were called out to remove; the answer was no. The suggestion that urban foxes are getting bigger is, it seems, more of a ‘general feeling’ within the industry, rather than a statement based on any particular set of figures.
+In 2010, I conducted a ‘vox pop’ of some pest control companies, asking if they kept records of the measurements of the foxes they were called out to remove; the answer was no. The suggestion that urban foxes are getting bigger is, it seems, more of a “general feeling” within the industry, rather than a statement based on any particular figures.
 Some of the controllers work closely with the Food and Environmental Research Agency (a branch of DEFRA), who collect the carcasses and examine them for any signs of parasitic Trichinella roundworms.
 FERA weigh each fox they collect before testing for the parasite, but they haven’t conducted any analyses on size, either across the country or over time, and thus could not comment on any trends.

 Red Fox (Spells Danger?)

-One animal that I watched for several nights a few years back sat in roughly the same spot on the lawn of a block of flats to await the food thrown out of one of the windows.
+One fox I watched for several weeks a few years back sat in roughly the same spot on the lawn of a block of flats to await the food thrown out of one of the windows.
 These flats have two blocks with four areas of grass arranged around the outside.
-The fox trots casually across each lawn, stopping periodically to scratch and sniff, but it only sits on this lawn and under this one window – it ignores the other seven windows bordering this lawn from which food could potentially come.
-This implies that the fox doesn’t just see a lawn and a window and assume it’s a good place to sit and wait for food – there are specific aspects of this particular lawn, this particular window and this particular time that cause the fox to sit and wait.
+The fox trotted casually across each lawn, stopping periodically to scratch and sniff, but it only sat on this lawn, under this one window – it ignored the other seven windows bordering the lawn from which food could potentially come.
+This implied to me that the fox didn’t just see a lawn and a window and assume it was a good place to sit and wait for food – there were specific aspects of this particular lawn, this particular window and this particular time that prompted the fox to sit there and wait.